 Cousins Michael and Ben Dyer are the driving force behind The Inspirational Learning Group, which provides real-life business challenges and competitions to young people, as well as developing bespoke programmes and event managing events all over the country.
-They are also the co-founders of the UK’s largest Enterprise and Employability competition, The Ryman National Enterprise Challenge.
-Since 2013 the Stoke-On-Trent born cousins have seen their challenge work with 140,000 students nationwide, often from deprived areas.
+They are also the co-founders of the UK’s largest Enterprise and Employability competition, The National Enterprise Challenge (TNEC).
+Since 2013 the Stoke-on-Trent born cousins have seen their challenge work with 300,000 students nationwide, often from deprived areas.
 The competition sets real-life business challenges to secondary school students and sees each school that takes part send their winning team to a National Finals, which in 2020 is at the ICC in Birmingham.
 The day in the school focuses on skills such as teamwork, communication and leadership and all of their work is closely linked to the Gatsby Benchmarks.

-The Challenge has been backed by some of the UK’s largest companies with Air Products, Grenade, Ryman, UCFB, The F.A, Natwest, Gandys and Alton Towers both having set challenges for the students in recent years.
-In 2013 the challenge ambassador was Lord Sugar and from 2014 onwards former Dragon and Retail entrepreneur Theo Paphitis has fronted the challenge.
+The Challenges have been backed by some of the UK’s largest companies with Air Products, Grenade, Ryman, UCFB, The F.A, Natwest, Gandys and Alton Towers all having set challenges for the students in recent years.
+In 2013 the TNEC challenge ambassador was Lord Sugar and from 2014 -2019 former Dragon and Retail entrepreneur Theo Paphitis had fronted the challenge.
 In 2020 the challenge main ambassador is Nick Jenkins, founder of Moonpig.

-The Cousins have also won awards for their work, picking up Most Enterprising Learning Product at the SFEDI and Institute for Enterprise and Entrepreneurs awards (2015), Social Enterprise Entrepreneurs of the Year at The Great British Entrepreneur Awards and in 2017 they won Best New Business at The Shropshire Chamber of Commerce Awards (2017),Young Entrepreneurs of the Year at the Sentinel Business Awards (2018), Sentinel Top 100 inspiring and influential list (2020)
+The Cousins have also won awards for their work, picking up ; Most Enterprising Learning Product at the SFEDI and Institute for Enterprise and Entrepreneurs awards (2015), Social Enterprise Entrepreneurs of the Year at The Great British Entrepreneur Awards (2016), Best New Business at The Shropshire Chamber of Commerce Awards (2017),Young Entrepreneurs of the Year at the Sentinel Business Awards (2018), Sentinel Top 100 inspiring and influential list (2020)

-They now have a team of 15 full-time staff working on their projects and they aim to work with a further 50,000 students this year alone.
+They now have a team of 15 full-time staff and 40 contract staff working on their projects and they aim to work with a further 60,000 students this year alone.
 They are no strangers when it comes to entering awards and reading business plans and they are looking forward to judging this year’s Great British Entrepreneur Awards.